AdeleHolmes02/fram-webshop/README.md

 ### Frontend

-The frontend is static and can be opened directly in a browser, or served locally:
+The frontend is fully static and can be viewed by opening `index.html` directly in a web browser.

 ```bash
 npx serve .